 About

-SE Portland Girls Basketball Club offers a full basketball experience that includes games, tournaments, camps, and clinics.
-The program includes year round club activities and a competitive year round basketball program.
-It takes players at any skill level and conducts no tryouts.
+SE Portland Girls Basketball Club offers a full basketball experience that includes games, tournaments, camps, clinics, year round club activities, and a Quick Handle winter clinic.
+The program includes year round ball and Coach Mendo Quick Handle camps as part of its activities.

 • Ages: 6–13 years old

-Formed in 2013, SE Portland Girls Basketball Club is a club basketball program for girls youth.
-The club states that any girl who wants to play, can play, and that it is affordably priced.
-Its mission is “Building confidence on and off the court.
+The club’s mission is “Building confidence on and off the court.
 Club basketball for girls youth.
-Our goal is for your child to be successful at whatever level she chooses to play ⏤ whether recreational or competitive ⏤ so if she wants to compete in high school, she has the tools to succeed at tryouts and make her team.”
-The club reports having 27 teams and counting, with players from 24 different schools.
+Providing opportunity every chance we get!
+Our goal is for your child to be successful at whatever level she chooses to play ⏴ whether recreational or competitive ⏴ so if she wants to compete in high school, she has the tools to succeed at tryouts and make her team.”
+SE Portland Girls Basketball Club is described as being designed to provide a fun and competitive environment for 1st–8th grade girls and to offer Multnomah University exposure.

 The leadership team includes founder Steve Cooper; co-founder Sarah Gredvig; board members Marvin Alvarez and Michael McDonald; and original board member and coach Annette Koegler Idler.
-Steve Cooper has coached girls youth basketball for 30 years and has coached 12 different teams.
-Sarah Gredvig first coached the Cleveland High School girls freshman team, then coached the JV team for two years, and has coached girls basketball for 12 years.
-Annette Koegler Idler currently coaches the Cleveland Warriors girls JV/JV2 teams, is the varsity girls assistant coach, and is a counselor at Reynolds Middle School.
+Steve Cooper has coached girls youth basketball for 30 years and during that time has coached 12 different teams.
+Sarah has played basketball since the 7th grade and has coached girls basketball for 12 years.
+Annette currently coaches the Cleveland Warriors girls JV/JV2 teams, is the varsity girls assistant coach, and is a counselor at Reynolds Middle School.

 • Ages: 6–13 years old

-Formed in 2013, SE Portland Girls Basketball Club is a club basketball program for girls youth.
-The club states that any girl who wants to play, can play, and that it is affordably priced.
-Its mission is “Building confidence on and off the court.
+The club’s mission is “Building confidence on and off the court.
 Club basketball for girls youth.
-Our goal is for your child to be successful at whatever level she chooses to play ⏤ whether recreational or competitive ⏤ so if she wants to compete in high school, she has the tools to succeed at tryouts and make her team.”
-The club reports having 27 teams and counting, with players from 24 different schools.
+Providing opportunity every chance we get!
+Our goal is for your child to be successful at whatever level she chooses to play ⏴ whether recreational or competitive ⏴ so if she wants to compete in high school, she has the tools to succeed at tryouts and make her team.”
+SE Portland Girls Basketball Club is described as being designed to provide a fun and competitive environment for 1st–8th grade girls and to offer Multnomah University exposure.

 The leadership team includes founder Steve Cooper; co-founder Sarah Gredvig; board members Marvin Alvarez and Michael McDonald; and original board member and coach Annette Koegler Idler.
-Steve Cooper has coached girls youth basketball for 30 years and has coached 12 different teams.
-Sarah Gredvig first coached the Cleveland High School girls freshman team, then coached the JV team for two years, and has coached girls basketball for 12 years.
-Annette Koegler Idler currently coaches the Cleveland Warriors girls JV/JV2 teams, is the varsity girls assistant coach, and is a counselor at Reynolds Middle School.
+Steve Cooper has coached girls youth basketball for 30 years and during that time has coached 12 different teams.
+Sarah has played basketball since the 7th grade and has coached girls basketball for 12 years.
+Annette currently coaches the Cleveland Warriors girls JV/JV2 teams, is the varsity girls assistant coach, and is a counselor at Reynolds Middle School.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.